moth-quantum/qiskit-device-benchmarking/README.md

 # An topological, non-local approach to our `mirror-qa` and `mirror-qb`

-The `topo` branch is introduced to store codes for `Mirror Quantum Awesomeness`' topological approacth to quantum device benchmarking.
+The `topo` branch is introduced to store codes for `Mirror Quantum Awesomeness`' topological approach to quantum device benchmarking.
 Its goals are two.
 - Use the square lattice for benchmarking (Rigetti for the most)
 - Upgrade the algorithm to track global error rate and 'topologically-protected' information